 Around here when we are creating ice creams we like to say “only one ice cream”—meaning we are trying to make the only ice cream that is made to melt perfectly into a dessert or complement its flavor.
 Like, “There is only one ice cream for that incredible apple pie or blackberry crisp.”
 Or, “Hey, you picked those peaches, poached them in rose, and there is only one ice cream that lives up to that.”
 You know whose it is.

-Tomorrow, we’re partnering with Brooklyn bakery Four & Twenty Blackbirds for a pie pop-up at our Los Feliz shop.
+On Aug.
+5 and 6, we’re partnering with Brooklyn bakery Four & Twenty Blackbirds for our second LA pie pop-up, this edition at our Venice scoop shop.
 If you can’t wait that long (or can’t make it out to LA), you’re in luck.
 Bakery owners Melissa and Emily Elsen share the recipe for their Strawberry Kaffir Lime pie.
 Up your pie game by pairing it with Sweet Cream ice cream.

 Strawberry Kaffir Lime Pie